theohbrothers/docker-isync/docs/examples/cron-sync-backup/README.md

 docker-compose exec isync cat /mbsyncrc
 ```

-Run a first-time sync (this will fail, see next step):
+Run a first-time sync (this will fail, because `test@example.com` is not a real account.
+See next step):

 ```sh
 docker-compose exec isync /sync